symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 The goal of this tutorial is to explain the considerations and why we suggest `PHPCR <http://phpcr.github.com>`_  and `PHPCR-ODM <http://www.doctrine-project.org/projects/phpcr-odm.html>`_ as the ideal basis for a CMS.
-However all components and Bundles can be integrate with other solutions with a fairly small amount of work.
+However all components and Bundles can be integrated with other solutions with a fairly small amount of work.

 .. index:: PHPCR, ODM, ORM